betterscientificsoftware/bssw.io/Articles/Blog/Fellows2019Contributions.md

 BSSw Fellowships provide resources and community support to those who foster and promote practices, processes, and tools to improve developer productivity and software sustainability of scientific codes.

-During their tenure, 2019 BSSw Fellows have used their skills to create tutorials, webinars, and tools to guide developers through various stages scientific sofware lifecycles.
+During their tenure, 2019 BSSw Fellows have used their skills to create tutorials, webinars, and tools to guide developers through various stages of thee scientific sofware lifecycle.
 Here's more about what they have been up to.

 ### Fellows guide us through the social challenges of scientific software projects.
 _Social skills matter for the development of user and developer communities._